 Credit-related identity theft is the most common form of identity theft.
 Thieves utilise the identity of a person in order to access credit or attempt to acquire more sensitive information from financial institutions.
 They will either target existing credit providers, or they will open up new credit facilities at banks, retail stores, and other facilities in that person’s name.

 Medical Identity theft occurs when someone uses a person’s name or other elements of their identities.
 For example, insurance information without the person’s knowledge or consent to obtain medical services, or other related services or goods.
-Although this does not seem to be a common risk in Australia, it is believed to be on the increase.
+Although this does not seem to be a common risk in Australia, it is believed to be on the rise.

 This is common in Australia and falls within the main definition of identity theft.
 Thieves gain access to private mail via theft from post boxes, theft from rubbish bins and also from internal mail theft.
 They then utilise the information to gain access to credit or other related financial instruments for their own benefit.